qqqyyy111/COVID-Dashboard/README.md

 # Indicator

 We use a simple strategy to roughly estimate the probability of getting COVID-19.
 Normally, the more activities people have, the higher risk they would get.
 Thus, we retrieve all the logs a user has.
-Then, we calculate a total score (Logically speaking, high-risk activities would have higher scores).
+Then, we calculate a total score for each activity record (Logically speaking, high-risk activities would have higher scores).
 The higher score users have, the greater probability they get.

 We divide risk into 5 levels: